 Adapted from "The Practical Skeptic: Core Concepts in Sociology," by Lisa J. McIntyre

 Gender is one of the most important areas of human development and human relations.
 Gender, as a master status, influences people throughout their lives, how they form their identities and frame their experiences, how they are treated, and how they treat others and their access to resources.

 Adapted from Patricia Yancey Martin, as well as Chafetz, Janet.
 1990.
 Gender Equity: An Integrated Theory of Stability and Change.

-“Critical thinking is concerned with explicit criteria of epistemic adequacy.”
+Critical thinking is concerned with the criteria we use to judge our knowledge and beliefs.
 To be critical means to be more discerning in recognizing faulty arguments (hasty generalizations, assertions lacking evidence, claims based on unreliable authority and other logical fallacies).
 Thinking critically involves recognizing the kind of claim being made as well as the appropriate evidence we need to say that ‘we do well to have the beliefs that we do.’
-Critical thinking aims at “…..freeing us from unwarranted control of unjustified beliefs”.
+Critical thinking aims at “…..freeing us from unwarranted control of unjustified beliefs.”
 (Harvey Siegel)